 - Made in China

-At $212, the Sure-Grip GT-50's are one of the more expensive entry level skates, but the amount of time that Sure-Grip has put into refining them means that you are getting a skate that (with some upgrades as needed) can take you a long way in your skating.
+At $219, the Sure-Grip GT-50’s are one of the more expensive entry-level skates, but the amount of time that Sure-Grip has put into refining them means that you are getting a skate that (with some upgrades as needed) can take you a long way in your skating.

-To compliment the well padded boot, the tongue is large, wide and soft, making it the most comfortable tongue from any of the entry level skates.
+To complement the well-padded boot, the tongue is large, wide and soft, making it the most comfortable tongue from any of the entry level skates.
 The ankle cuff is quite comfortable, as is the velcro strap placement.
-The skates are reinforced in many places but unfortunately don't offer a hard outer toe cap, which means toe guards are a must for derby skating or for any skating where you want to protect the toes from scuffs in a fall.
+The skates are reinforced in many places but unfortunately don’t offer a hard outer toe cap, which means toe guards are a must for derby skating or for any skating where you want to protect the toes from scuffs in a fall.

 The ROCK nylon plates are lightweight and have 4 mounting points, which is the norm on entry level skates.
 Unfortunately the toe of the boot does not sit flush against the top of the plate, so there will be a little bit of lag time when you apply pressure on your toes, for the beginning skater though this is not really an issue and is something that can be found on much higher quality skates as well.